mica-web/mica-web.github.io/collections/_learn/03_workflows/glitch-and-github.md

 As you can see above, the original project is named **mica-web-starter** and then a copy is created with the dynamically generated name **south-shell-shoemaker**.
 In your remix, you can rename this project to something more relevant or keep the creative name Glitch has assigned.

 {: .callout }
-Both GitHub and Glitch have the concept of taking existing work and creating your own copy or version; on GitHub, this is called [**forking**](https://docs.github.com/en/github/getting-started-with-github/github-glossary#fork) and on Glitch it's called [**remixing**](https://glitch.happyfox.com/kb/article/23-what%E2%80%99s-remixing/).
-As you can see in the above screen capture, you can copy your own work as well as other people's.
+Both GitHub and Glitch have the concept of taking existing work and creating your own copy or version; on GitHub, this is called [**forking**](https://docs.github.com/en/github/getting-started-with-github/github-glossary#fork) {% include optional.html %}  and on Glitch it's called [**remixing**](https://glitch.happyfox.com/kb/article/23-what%E2%80%99s-remixing/).{% include optional.html %} As you can see in the above screen capture, you can copy your own work as well as other people's.

 Now you have a project on Glitch and a repo on GitHub and are ready to connect them both.